 We planned to recruit 180 participants.
 Sample size was determined a-priori using G-power with the following parameters: greater than 90% power to determine a significant large-sized effect (Cohen’s f = 0.10) at an alpha level of .05, for a linear multiple regression.
 Support for UHC outcome was treated as a continuous variable.
 We examined the effects of experimental condition (active intervention, passive intervention, and control) and time (pre vs. post) on our outcome variable by testing multi-level models with random and fixed intercepts.
 The linear mixed model we constructed had condition, time, and the condition x time interaction as our fixed effects.
 A random intercept for each of the subjects was included to account for within-subject correlation in scores.
 We examined the main effect and the 2-way interaction between our two predictors.
 All tests were conducted in R and were considered statistically significant when P < .05.

-Additionally, we fitted Bayesian linear multivariate multilevel models to our support for UHC outcome variable as a function of dummy-coded factors ‘condition’ (reference level ‘control’), and ‘time’ (reference level ‘pre’) as well as the ‘condition x time’ two-way interaction using the Stan modeling language and the R package brms.
-Condition, time, and their interaction were our fixed effects, with a random intercept for subjects as our random effect.
-Our priors were a normal distribution with a mean of 0 and a standard deviation of 2.5 for the mean of our reference levels for our three fixed effects.
-We used the brms package’s default priors for standard deviations of our random effects (Student’s t-distribution with nu = 3, mu = 0 and sigma = 20), as well as for correlation coefficients in interaction models.

 Study 1 Hypothesis:

 Hypothesis 1 – The experimental groups will differ in support for UHC.